An interactive Photography exhibition spanning three continents.

-Between February – April 2019 we traveled through Malawi, using only public transport, meeting new people and experiencing the country.
+The first iteration started between February – April 2019, when we traveled through Malawi, using only public transport, meeting new people and experiencing the country first-hand.

 The exhibition explored notions of space and place through a multi-disciplinary medium, trying to create the context for the images with audio-visual sentiments, chronicling our travels through Malawi.